Gaddam-Revanth/Public-Trade/README.md

-# 🚀 Welcome to Z.ai Code Scaffold

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.
+# Public-Trade

+A modern web application for stock trading and voting on market trends, built with Next.js, TypeScript, and Tailwind CSS.

+## ✨ Features

+- **💹 Trading Interface**: Buy and sell stocks with real-time price updates
+- **📊 Portfolio Management**: Track your investments and performance
+- **🗳️ Voting System**: Vote on market trends and see community sentiment
+- **📈 Interactive Charts**: Visualize stock performance and market data
+- **🔐 User Authentication**: Secure login and account management

-## ✨ Technology Stack
+## 🚀 Technology Stack

-This scaffold provides a robust foundation built with:
+This application is built with:

 ### 🎯 Core Framework
 - **⚡ Next.js 15** - The React framework for production with App Router